renskiy/fabricio/examples/db/postgres/master_slave/README.md

 * __recovery.conf__, PostgreSQL recovery config
 * __Vagrantfile__, Vagrant config

+## List of available commands

+    fab --list

 ## Deploy

 ### From scratch

     fab --parallel db

-At first, this will initiate 3 VMs creation using `Vagrant`: `docker1`, `docker2` and `docker3`.
-After VMs will be created `Fabricio` will initiate master-slave configuration deployment 'from scratch' with automatic master selection.
+At first, this will initiate process of three Virtual Machines creation using `Vagrant` configuration: `docker1`, `docker2` and `docker3`.
+After that 'from scratch' case will automatically start.

 ### Master fail